Adithyan78/my_porfolio/README.md

 # My Portfolio (Static ES Modules)

 This is a static, modular portfolio website built with plain HTML, CSS and JavaScript (ES modules).
 It behaves like a small desktop environment in the browser with windows, a taskbar, start menu and a file explorer.
-The project is designed to be served as static files (for example via GitHub Pages or any static hosting).
+The project is designed to be served as static files .

 ## Features